GoogleChromeLabs/container-query-polyfill/README.md

 You can view a more complete demo [here](https://codesandbox.io/s/smoosh-glitter-m2ub4w?file=/index.html).
 On sufficiently fast networks and devices, or devices that natively support Container Queries, this loading indicator will never be displayed.

 > **Note**
-> Keep in mind that this technique effectively limits impact on FID and CLS, potentially at the expense of LCP.
+> Keep in mind that this technique effectively limits impact on <abbr title="First Input Delay">FID</abbr> and <abbr title="Cumulative Layout Shift">CLS</abbr>, potentially at the expense of <abbr title="Largest Contentful Paint">LCP</abbr>.
 You may see regressions in the latter as a result, particularly on lower end devices or in poor network conditions.

 ## Limitations